 Please note the Nike Infinity Run 3 is now the newest Infinity Run model.
 You can read the Infinity Run 3 Performance Review here.

-Last year’s Nike React Infinity Run was one of the best running shoes of the year, and the Infinity Run 2 made our list of the best Nike running shoes, as well as our list of the best cheap running shoes in 2022.
+Last year’s Nike React Infinity Run was one of the best running shoes of the year, and the Infinity Run 2 made our list of the best cheap running shoes and our list of the best stability running shoes in 2022.
 Some reviewers, including Jodi and I, named it our best everyday running shoe of 2020.
 And it released during the first week of 2020!
 To grab the best everyday running shoe title and then maintain it all year like that is extremely impressive.

 Can the Infinity Run 2 possibly live up to the sterling reputation of its predecessor?